SB4 - Unsafe and Unconstitutional

 Thirdly, this law may lead to racial discrimination against Hispanic looking and Spanish speaking people in Texas, regardless of if they are documented our undocumented, violating the equal protection clause of the 14th amendment.
 Although SB 4 has a provision advising against this, it's more likely that Juan gets pulled over and questioned about his immigration status than John.

 Even if Juan is an American citizen but lacks the paperwork to prove it at the time, he could be legally detained on “probable cause” of being here illegally.
-Although the overwhelming majority of police officers are wonderful and ethical people, this law will might encourage a few rogue cops to go out of their way to pull over more Hispanic Americans for minor traffic violations so they can ask about their immigration status.
+Although the overwhelming majority of police officers are wonderful and ethical people, it's possible this law could encourage a few rogue cops to go out of their way to pull over more Hispanic Americans for minor traffic violations so they can ask about their immigration status.

 Much of America’s great success can be attributed to our ability to maintain law and order.
 Not only will SB 4 negatively affect Texan police officers’ abilities to enforce laws, it violates the Constitution, the single most important document that must be respected to maintain order in The United States of America.